 Jeepers Creepers (2001) is fondly remembered by fans as a solid horror movie with a fun story and an awesome monster.
 The next movie in the series, Jeepers Creepers 2 (2003), followed with another entertaining outing.
 By the time Jeepers Creepers 3 (2017) finally came out though, it seemed like the Jeepers Creepers franchise was finished.
 The third movie didn’t come close to matching the quality of the first two, and the controversy involving series creator Victor Salva killed the intimidating Creeper.

-But now, in 2022, a new creative team is attempting to bring Jeepers Creepers back to life.
+However, in 2022, a new creative team attempted to bring Jeepers Creepers back to life.
 Jeepers Creepers: Reborn is optimistically intended to be the first of a new trilogy, but it already has a lot going against it.
-The stigma of the Creeper’s creator has never gone away, and a behind-the-scenes legal battle has threatened to completely derail the movie’s release.
-Compiled here is everything we know about Jeepers Creepers: Reborn.
+The stigma of the Creeper’s creator has never gone away, and a behind-the-scenes legal battle threatened to completely derail the movie’s release.

-Jeepers Creepers: Reborn is set to release in theaters in the United States as a “three-night fan premiere event.”
-Hosted by Fathom Events, the movie will be shown on September 19, 20, and 21.
-Tickets go on sale starting August 12, and more information can be found on the Fathom Events site.
+Jeepers Creepers: Reborn was first released in limited theaters in the United States as a “three-night fan premiere event.”
+Hosted by Fathom Events, the movie was shown in theaters in the United States on September 19, 20, and 21 of 2022.

 For a while, no one was sure that Jeepers Creepers: Reborn would be released at all.
 On February 24, 2021, Variety announced that Jeepers Creepers: Reborn had been filmed in relative secrecy.
 The movie was stated to have a release date in the fall of 2021, presumably sometime between September and November of that year.
 The year passed with no movie, and fans were left wondering why.